nicolasfguillaume/Exploratory-Data-Analysis-with-R/Lesson_3.md

 ## [1] 0.6459097
 ```

-Response:
+Response: percent of check-in using mobile = 65%

 ***

 ### Analyzing One Variable
 Reflection:
-look at the data distribution to find insightful information
+- look at the data distribution to find insightful information
-look for outliers and missing values
+- look for outliers and missing values
-plotting the data helps a lot, conveys more information
+- plotting the data helps a lot, conveys more information
-use data transformation can be very helpful too
+- use data transformation can be very helpful too

 ***

-Click **KnitHTML** to see all of your hard work and to have an html
-page of this lesson, your answers, and your notes!